Kariukiii3/Kariukiii3/README.md

 - 👋 Hi, I’m @Kariukiii3
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Python and a software engineer at Electracka Africka ltd
 - 📫 How to reach me gachaukariuki9@gmail.com

 <!---